SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Wat Bang Khae Noi

-This temple built way back in 1868 is famous for the magnificent wood carvings which also shows the adventures, enlightenment, and preaching a life of Buddha.
+This temple built way back in 1868 is famous for its magnificent wood carvings which also show the adventures, enlightenment, and preaching the life of Buddha.

 Wat Bang Khae Yai